demisto/content-docs/content-repo/extra-docs/articles/CI-CD-Article.md

 1. **Configure the `config.yml` file.**

-    When you clone the repository, a [config.yml](https://github.com/demisto/content-ci-cd-template/blob/master/.github/workflows/config.yml) file is included in the repository (`github\workflows` folder).
+    When you fork the repository, a [config.yml](https://github.com/demisto/content-ci-cd-template/blob/master/.github/workflows/config.yml) file is included in the repository (`github\workflows` folder).

     1.1 Update the repository details under `steps`: